KorayKirli/AlignNanobody/README.md

 #### About mybinder

 Binder is a service to take a Github repo with Jupyter Notebooks and host it (and its requirements) on a server.
 You can also share the binder version of your repo as a link.
-The website is https://mybinder.org/.
+Here is the binder website https://mybinder.org/.